Ajith-Ravi/CodeReviewBot/README.md

 ### GitHub Actions Workflow

-The project includes a GitHub Actions workflow (`.github/workflows/code-review.yaml`) to automate the code review process on pull requests.
+The project includes GitHub Actions workflows to automate the code review process on pull requests and handle comment triggers.

 1. **Create GitHub Secrets:**